A tender, flaky, and easy pie crust recipe that tastes and smells like homemade buttermilk biscuits! It’s the best pie crust I’ve ever had!

 2. Chill It: Place your crust in the fridge for a bit just to get it super cold.
 This ensures the pie crust will bake up flaky.

 6. Full or Partial Bake: Remove the pie from the oven and lift off the parchment paper.
-For a partially baked crust, return to the oven and bake for another 7-10 minutes or until golden.
+For a partially baked crust, return to the oven and bake for an additional 7-10 minutes or until golden.
 For a fully baked crust, bake for about 15 minutes.
 (Timing may vary, so keep an eye on it.)
 You can also prick the crust before placing it back into the oven, but I usually skip this step.

 7. Cool: Let crust cool before adding filling.
 Proceed with the desired pie recipe.